-265 for caution regarding the interpretation of the "Gleina soil complex" as a compound feature (ca. 40-80 ka, Zech et al. 2017).
-Rather, it should be considered as two separate layers with a hiatus of some 30 ka(Meszner et al., 2011, 2013; Meszner, 2015) .
+We use a 17 m thick real-world loess deposit from a former brickyard in the Saxonian Loess Region, eastern Germany (Meszner et al., 2011, 2013; Meszner, 2015).
 For this site, we can access a detailed granulometric dataset (Meszner et al., 2021) along with a geochronological framework (Zech et al., 2017), both suitable in the context of this study.

 The grain-size distribution of all 42 samples of the loess section were measured with a Horiba LA950 laser particle sizer, providing 98 grain-size classes.
-About 0.5 to 1.5 mg air-dried and homogenised material have been were treated with 10 % HCl for 24 hours and subsequently treated with 40 % H2O2 for 72 hours.
-Each sample has been was measured for 5 s with ultrasonic excitation for 10 s in the device to disaggregate particles mechanically.
+About 0.5 to 1.5 mg air-dried and homogenised material were treated with 10 % HCl for 24 hours and subsequently treated with 40 % H_2O_2 for 72 hours.
+Each sample was measured for 5 s with ultrasonic excitation for 10 s in the device to disaggregate particles mechanically.
 We used the Mie scattering theory with a refraction index of 1.55 and an absorption index of 1.33.
 The median distribution of 10 consecutive measurements per sample has been exported for further analyses.

-275 3.3 EMMAgeo as auxiliary tool
+3.3 EMMAgeo as auxiliary tool

 To convert the quasi-continuous grain-size distributions into discrete populations, i.e. parametric descriptions (mean and standard deviation) of grain-size rules for sandbox, we unmixed the dataset using the R package EMMAgeo v0.9.6 (Dietze and Dietze, 2016, 2019).
-This package allows end-member modelling analysis (EMMA) of grain-size data setsand uses principles of eigenspace analysis to describe; it describes grain-size distributions as a linear combination of end-member loadings and
+This package allows end-member modelling analysis (EMMA) of grain-size data sets; it describes grain-size distributions as a linear combination of end-member loadings and scores.

-- 280 scores.
 Loadings are the fundamental, genetically interpretable grain-size distributions inherent to all grains.
 They can be interpreted in terms of discrete sediment sources, transport pathways and/or transport processes.
-Scores depict the contribution of each loading to each sample .
-Thus, scores and can be considered as a description of the relevance of a transport process for a given sample.
-In the context of this study, loadings refer to the grain-size distribution of particular populations (parameter definition), and scores refer to the depth-dependent likelihood of a population to be sampled (rule definition). - In the case of the Gleina loess section, EMMA has been used in the deterministic mode with a manually defined number of Here, we used deterministic EMMA with three end-members (q = 3).
-The weight transformation limit has been set to zero and no transformation (l = 0).
-Both parameters were not extensively optimised because the goal of this analysis step was not to achieve the best possible representation of the measured data set but to generate input data for sandbox in general agreement with a real data set.
-The resulting loadings have been were approximated with log-normal distribution functions (i.e. normal distribution functions in the φ space) to get the best fit values of mean and standard deviation for each of the three populations. - 290 distribution functions in the φ space) to get the best fit values of mean and standard deviation for each of the three populations.
-The scores have been appended to the existing parameter data set of the Gleina loess section.
+Scores depict the contribution of each loading to each sample and can be considered as a description of the relevance of a transport process for a given sample.
+In the context of this study, loadings refer to the grain-size distribution of particular populations (parameter definition), and scores refer to the depth-dependent likelihood of a population to be sampled (rule definition).
+Here, we used deterministic EMMA with three end-members (q = 3) and no transformation (l = 0).
+The resulting loadings were approximated with log-normal distribution functions (i.e. normal distribution functions in the φ space) to get the best fit values of mean and standard deviation for each of the three populations.